 Portugal, 1975.
 A time of rough changes.
 A young gay artist trapped in a small seaside town ran by communist winds.
 Al Berto, the writer, embodies an entire moving generation.
 He and his friends exude youth, eccentricity and hope for the future - but right after the fall of Portugal's dictatorship system, the country is not yet ready for his love story.

-Cecilia arrives in Guadalajara for the first time to study at the Faculty of Letters and become a writer.
-There she meets Nicolás and Aristeo, young men who claim to be the founders—although, in reality, they are the only members—of the underground ultraism, a literary movement that aims to change Mexican letters.
-Through them she meets Pita, an irreverent and openly bisexual poet, with whom she forms a genuine closeness.
-Cecilia finds in this group a new sense of belonging, until the friendship that sustains it begins to crack due to envy.
+Cecilia arrives in Guadalajara for the first time to study at the Faculty of Literature and become a writer.
+There she meets Nicolás and Aristeo, young men who claim to be the founders—though in reality the only members—of the Underground Ultraism, a literary movement that aims to change Mexican literature.
+Through them, she meets Pita, an irreverent and openly bisexual poet with whom she forms a genuine bond.
+Cecilia finds a new sense of belonging in this group, until the friendship holding it together begins to fracture under the weight of envy.

 Pegadas de zila